 CEREC® is a multi-instrument system that allows dentists to create and implant custom-fitted ceramic restorations in a single appointment.
 The system consists of an infrared digital camera, a computer with 3D imaging software, and a milling unit with diamond blades for quick, precise, and highly detailed construction of restorations.
-Dr. Connaughton uses CEREC CAD/CAM in Boise, Idaho, for your ease and convenience when you visit Tree City Family Dental.
+Dr. Connaughton and Dr. Bator use CEREC CAD/CAM in Boise, Idaho, for your ease and convenience when you visit Tree City Family Dental.

 The CEREC system can produce any permanent, single-tooth ceramic restoration, including crowns, onlays, veneers, and fillings.
 Restorations are fully designed and fabricated by the dentist, allowing for complete control over the look and fit of the material as opposed to creation in a lab by someone who has never even seen the actual patient.

 Unlike metals and alloys, the ceramic used in CEREC restorations is similar to the natural tooth, so cracking is minimized because the material expands and contracts at about the same rate as the tooth during temperature changes while eating.
 In addition, CEREC offers benefits over traditional restoration systems such as fewer injections, less drilling, less material removed from the damaged tooth, and minimal time commitment.
 It also eliminates the need for temporary restorations, which can fall off or lead to other problems.